-Summary of the Proposed Regulations: The proposed regulations clarified that "super-subgroups" cannot be used in place of the statutorily required student subgroups.
-The proposed regulations also clarified the requirement that a State that includes the State assessment results of former ELs within the EL subgroup - for up to four years as allowed under the statute -- must do so for all former EL students within the State and for the same period of time.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations Use of Assessment Results of former English learners Clarified the requirement that a State that includes the State assessment results of former ELs within the EL subgroup - for up to four years as allowed under the statute must do so for all former EL students within the State and for the same period of time.
 If a state exercises this authority, it must include those students in the determination of whether a school's population of EL students meets the State's "n-size" (see below).
-The proposed regulations also added language requiring that, for EL students who have disabilities that preclude them being assessed under one or more of the domains of the State's ELP assessments, assessment results for the domains in which such EL students can be assessed must be included in the ELP indicator.
-Lastly, the NPRM clarified statutory language permitting a State to either adopt one of the two options for inclusion of recently arrived ELs (as described in the statute) in their accountability systems, and implement that option statewide, or, alternatively, to develop procedures that take into account student characteristics in determining which option to use for a particular student and then implement those procedures statewide.
+Clarify that former ELs can be included in the EL subgroup for up to four years after exiting EL services for the purposes of measuring any indicator that uses results from the State math and reading/ELA assessments.
+Note: this is because the final regulations clarify State math and reading/ELA assessment results can be used more than once in the State accountability system if they are used within measures of other indicators, such as using absolute proficiency and student growth for the Academic Achievement indicator for elementary schools and in calculating growth for the Academic Progress indicator for elementary schools.
+English learners with disabilities Added language requiring that, for EL students who have disabilities that preclude them being assessed under one or more of the domains of the State's ELP assessments, assessment results for the domains in which such EL students can be assessed must be included in the ELP indicator.
+Same Options for inclusion of recently arrived English learners Clarified statutory language permitting a State to either adopt one of the two options for inclusion of recently arrived ELs (as described in the statute) in their accountability systems, and implement that option statewide, or, alternatively, to develop procedures that take into account student characteristics in determining which option to use for a particular student and then implement those procedures statewide.
+Same Previously identified children with disabilities Not included, but raised as a question in Accountability and State Plan NPRM Maintain a previously promulgated regulation that - for the purposes of measuring indicators that use results from the State math and reading/ELA assessments -permits a student previously identified